 For Homebuyers:

-- Family amenities matter.
+Proximity to family amenities matters.
 If you're relocating to North Texas with kids, access to year-round sports programming, tournaments, and recreation weighs heavily in your home search.
-Northlake, Argyle, Harvest, and surrounding communities are positioned to benefit from this proximity.
+Northlake, Argyle, Harvest, Pecan Square, and surrounding communities are now positioned to benefit directly from this proximity — and buyers are already factoring it in.

-- Commute access.
+Commute access reinforces the value case.
 The Highway 114 and I-35W corridor offers direct routes to AllianceTexas (70,000+ daily workers), DFW Airport, and both Fort Worth and Denton.
-StarCenter adds another reason families choose this area over other DFW submarkets.
+StarCenter adds another compelling reason families choose this area over other DFW submarkets.

-- Tournament traffic.
-Youth sports tournaments draw traveling families who stay in hotels, eat at restaurants, and often return to scout neighborhoods when they're ready to relocate.
-This isn't speculative—it's how sports tourism works.
+Tournament traffic is also worth understanding.
+Youth sports tournaments draw traveling families who stay in hotels, eat at local restaurants, and often return to scout neighborhoods when they're ready to relocate.
+This isn't speculative — it's how sports tourism works, and it's already playing out in communities built around similar facilities across North Texas.

 For Investors:

-- Commercial retail opportunity.
-Chadwick Farms represents 60,000 square feet of retail and restaurant space in a high-traffic corridor with 1.3 million projected annual visitors.
-Pad sites and commercial parcels along Highway 114 are being positioned for anchors and outparcels.
+The Chadwick Farms retail sites represent 60,000 square feet of space in a high-traffic corridor with 1.3 million projected annual visitors.
+Pad sites and commercial parcels along Highway 114 are being positioned for anchors and outparcels — and the StarCenter's opening makes those conversations more concrete now than they were six months ago.

-- Multifamily demand.
-Western Securities is building 900 units because demand exists.
-The Alliance Corridor's job growth (AllianceTexas alone generated $10.2 billion in economic impact in 2024) continues to drive rental housing absorption.
+On the multifamily side, Western Securities is building 900 units because the demand exists.
+The Alliance Corridor's job growth continues to drive rental housing absorption, and a facility drawing 1.3 million visitors annually adds a durable demand driver that most submarkets don't have.

 For Existing Homeowners: